 Our students perform very well in GCSE.
 We consistently achieve well above the national average with a high percentage of students gaining a grade 8 or 9.
-In 2019 84% of students achieved a grade 4-9 with 39% gaining a grade 7 or higher.
+In 2023 82% of students achieved a grade 4-9 with 40% gaining a grade 7 or higher.

 For almost any career, History GCSE is a valuable asset and universities and employers rate it highly.
 History is all about communication.
-In any profession it is vital that ideas are expressed clearly and succinctly, both orally and on paper.
-History teaches you how to balance arguments and arrange ideas in a logical sequence.
+In any profession it is vital that ideas are expressed clearly and succinctly, both orally and in writing.
+History teaches you how to balance arguments, discriminate between different types of source material and arrange ideas in a logical sequence.
 History also has great career potential.
 It opens the way for jobs in Law, Teaching, Business, Politics and Journalism and is an essential part of the Tourist Industry.
 History is viewed by our top universities as a facilitating subject.